Kinara (film): Plot

-He goes back to his home where his uncle advises him to leave her alone if only because of sympathy for her.
-But if he has fallen in love with her, then he should try to win her.
+He returns to his home, where his uncle advises him to leave her alone if only because of sympathy for her.
+But if he has fallen in love with her, he should try to win her.
 Inder explains to his uncle that he went to her grandfather's house (the address given in the hotel register at Mandu), but no one was there.
-His uncle asks his secretary to call up clinics to find out if any lady has come for treatment.
+His uncle asks his secretary to call clinics to find out if any lady has come for treatment.
 They finally find the clinic where Aarti is.
 Inder goes there where she has undergone eye surgery.
-The doctor removes the eye bandage but Aarti loses her eyesight.
-Inder talks to her mother and she asks her mother if it is Inder.
+The doctor removes the eye bandage, but Aarti loses her eyesight.
+Inder talks to her mother, and she asks her mother if it is Inder.
 The doctor lies and tells her that it is his friend Prakash.

-Inder as Prakash goes regularly to her home and supports her.
-He takes her out to church to pray and also helps her get back to her dancing skills.
-He arranges for her show to be performed where he supports her during her dance.
-She uses the money which she earned from the concert to try to publish Chandan's book.
-She gives the book to a publisher, finding it empty, the publisher tells her that the book she has given him is empty.
-She goes home where Inder comes and tells her that he has brought a surprise to her.
-She asks him whether it is Chandan's book as only Inder knew about Chandan's death anniversary and Prakash wouldn't know about it.
+Inder, as Prakash, regularly to her home and supports her.
+He takes her to church to pray and helps her regain her dancing skills.
+He arranges for her show to be performed, and he supports her during her dance.
+She uses the money that she earned from the concert to try to publish Chandan's book.
+She gives the book to a publisher, finding it empty.
+The publisher tells her that the book she has given him is empty.
+She goes home, where Inder comes and tells her that he has a surprise for her.
+She asks him whether it is Chandan's book, as only Inder knew about Chandan's death anniversary, and Prakash wouldn't know about it.
 She tells him that he snatched everything from her.
-Chandan, her eyesight and her only dream of publishing Chandan's book.
+Chandan, her eyesight, and her only dream of publishing Chandan's book.
 She tells him to leave.
-As days go by, Aarti realizes she is still stuck in her past.
-She goes to the same church with her grandfather where she meets Inder again.
+As days pass, Aarti realizes she is still stuck in her past.
+She goes to the same church with her grandfather, where she meets Inder again.
 She asks for his forgiveness and explains to him that she always tried to live in her past.
-She tells him that she never realized how much Inder has been an important part of her life.
+She tells him that she never realized how much Inder has been an essential part of her life.
 Both Inder and Aarti unite.